Puerto Rico gov seeks to cancel $300M Whitefish contract

 The announcement by Gov. Ricardo Rossello comes as federal legislators seek to investigate the contract awarded to the small company from Interior Secretary Ryan Zinke’s hometown.

-“There cannot be any kind of distraction that alters the commitment to restore electrical power as soon as possible in Puerto Rico,” Rossello said, adding that at least $8 million has been paid to Whitefish so far.
+“There cannot be any kind of distraction that alters the commitment to restore electrical power as soon as possible in Puerto Rico,” Rossello said, adding that nearly $8 million has been paid to Whitefish so far.

+Whitefish spokesman Chris Chiames told The Associated Press that the company would soon issue comment.
+Power company spokesman Carlos Monroig did not return messages for comment.

-Rossello said he has requested that power crews from New York and Florida come help restore power in Puerto Rico and he criticized the U.S. Army Corps of Engineers for not meeting its goals.
+Rossello said he has requested that crews from New York and Florida come help restore power in Puerto Rico as he criticized the U.S. Army Corps of Engineers for not meeting its goals.
 The agency could not be immediately reached for comment.

+Audits of the Whitefish contract at a local and federal level are ongoing, and the governor also announced the appointment of an outside coordinator to oversee the power company’s purchase and contracting division.

+“If something illegal was done, once again, the officials involved in that process will feel the full weight of the law, and I will take administrative actions,” Rossello said.

 FEMA has raised concerns about how Whitefish got the deal and whether the contracted prices were reasonable.
 The 2-year-old company had just two full-time employees when the storm hit, but it has since hired more than 300 workers.